UTC considers requests for classroom note taking accommodations on an individual, case-by-case basis.

 Students requesting a classroom note-taker accommodation should refer to the processes outlined below.

-- Register with the Disability Resource Center (if not already registered).
+- Connect with the Disability Resource Center (if not already connected).

-- Follow instructions on confirmation email to schedule and complete and intake appointment.
+- Follow instructions on confirmation email to schedule and complete and access appointment.

 - Submit documentation to verify current disability, as needed.
 Documentation should ideally include 1) current diagnosis and impact, 2) any relevant history or information about the impact of the disability, and 3) the signature of the qualified professional.
 Additional or updated documentation may be requested.

-- If approved for classroom note-taker as a reasonable accommodation, students registered with the Disability Resource Center should provide the Classroom Note-taker Agreement form to the course instructor, along with the Letter of Accommodation.
+- If approved for classroom note-taker as a reasonable accommodation, students connected with the Disability Resource Center should provide the Classroom Note-taker Agreement form to the course instructor, along with the Letter of Accommodation (if student requested it not to be sent on their behalf).

 - The instructor will make an anonymous announcement to the course requesting a volunteer note-taker.
 The form should be passed around, collected by the instructor, and given back to the student.